-London-listed Senior said on Tuesday there was no basis for it to engage with Lone Star at present after the fund a day earlier said its 200-pence-per-share proposal could only be increased if a rival offer was made.
+Senior said there was no basis to engage with Lone Star at present after the fund on Monday said its 200-pence-per-share final offer could be increased only if a rival bid was made.

-While the pandemic and Boeing’s 737 MAX crisis hit the company and other suppliers hard, Senior has been restructuring by selling non-core units and cutting jobs.
-A rebound in air traffic as restrictions are eased has also helped.
+While the pandemic and Boeing’s 737 MAX crisis hit the company and other suppliers hard, Senior has been restructuring its business by selling non-core units and cutting jobs.